 Transporter will at intervals of approximately 12 months, or as soon as reasonably practicable following a Supply Meter Point first becoming a Shared Supply Meter Point, and may on other occasions on which it undertakes an inspection, repair or maintenance of the Transporter Daily Read Equipment, arrange an On-Site Meter Read (a "Transporter DM Check Read") in respect of each Daily Read Supply Meter;

 User will at intervals of approximately 12 months and may on other occasions on which it undertakes an inspection, repair or maintenance of the User Daily Read Equipment, arrange an On-Site Meter Read (a “User DM Check Read”) in respect of each Daily Read Supply Meter.
-Where DM Reconciliation is required following the submission of a User DM Check Read pursuant to Section E6.1.2, the User shall send notification and provide necessary information to the Transporter before the next Actual Read but no later than the 5th Day thereafter;
+Where DM Reconciliation is required following the submission of a User DM Check Read pursuant to Section E6.1.2, the User shall send notification and provide necessary information to the CDSP before the next Actual Read but no later than the 5th Day thereafter;

-where the notification has been received in relation to a User DM Check Read by the Transporter pursuant to paragraph 4.7.1(b) but Valid Meter Readings have not been received by the Transporter on the Day, then an estimate will be provided by the Transporter.
+where the notification has been received in relation to a User DM Check Read by the Transporter pursuant to paragraph 4.7.1(b) but Valid Meter Readings have not been received by the CDSP on the Day, then an estimate will be provided by the CDSP.

 The Registered User shall use best endeavours to secure that the Transporter is given such access to the Supply Point Premises and the Supply Meter as it reasonably requires to carry out a DM Check Read.